Last Updated on May 8, 2023 by Tim Wells

 Sometimes, hacking your NVIDIA Shield TV to make it faster is about knowing what not to touch.

 There are so many settings available on Android TV.
-Most of the ones that directly affect performance are hidden behind the Developer Options menu – and for good reason.
+Most of the ones that directly affect performance are hidden behind the Developer Options menu – for a good reason.

-Still, we’ve gone over a few ways that you can tweak your Shield TV to squeeze out every last drop of speed that you can.
+Still, we’ve gone over a few of the best settings for the NVIDIA Shield TV so you can tweak it to squeeze out every last drop of speed.